Red Teaming Deep Neural Networks with Feature Synthesis Tools: Benchmarking Feature Synthesis Tools

-Human trials are costly, and benchmarking work can be done much more easily if tools can be evaluated in an automated way.
-To test an automated evaluation method, we use Contrastive Language-Image Pre-training (CLIP) text and image encoders from \citet{radford221clip} to produce answers for our multiple choice surveys.
-As was done in \citet{radford221clip}, we use CLIP as a classifier by embedding queries and labels, calculating cosine distances between them, multiplying by a constant, and applying a softmax operation.
-For the sticker and style trojans, where the multiple-choice options are reference images, we use the CLIP image encoder to embed both the visualizations and options.
-For the natural feature trojans, where the multiple-choice options are textual descriptions, we use the image encoder for the visualizations and the text encoder for the options.
+\textbf{Querying CLIP:} Human trials are costly, and benchmarking work can be done much more easily if tools can be evaluated in an automated way.
+To test an automated evaluation method, we use Contrastive Language-Image Pre-training (CLIP) text and image encoders from \cite{radford221clip} to produce answers for our multiple choice surveys.
+As was done in \cite{radford221clip}, we use CLIP as a classifier by embedding queries and labels, calculating cosine distances between them, multiplying by a constant, and applying a softmax operation.
+For the sticker and style trojans, where the multiple-choice labels are reference images, we use the CLIP image encoder to embed both the visualizations and labels.
+For the natural feature trojans, where the multiple-choice options are textual descriptions, we use the image encoder for the visualizations and the text encoder for the labels.
 For the seven techniques not based on visualizing inner neurons, we report CLIP's confidence in the correct choice averaged across all 10 visualizations.
 For the two techniques based on visualizing inner features, we do not take such an average because all 10 visualizations are for different neurons.
-Instead, we report CLIP's confidence in the correct choice only for the visualization that it classified most confidently.
+Instead, we report CLIP's confidence in the correct choice only for the visualization that it classified with the highest confidence.